taosdata/grafanaplugin/dashboards/TDinsight.md

 ## Uninstall

-With `TDinsight.sh`, just run `TDinsight.sh -R` to cleanup all installed components.
+With `TDinsight.sh`, just run `TDinsight.sh -R` to clean up all installed components.

-Follow the next steps to cleanup if you have installed TDinsight manually.
+Follow the next steps to clean up if you have installed TDinsight manually.

 1. Remove TDinsight dashboard in Grafana webpage.
 2. Remove TDengine from Grafana data sources.